Data Levels and Products

 Level 5 - User Contributed Products

-L5 data products are any products created by Roman users and made available to the community via the Roman Archive.
+L5 data products are created by Roman users and made available to the community via the Roman Archive.
 As these products are heterogeneous in nature, documentation on collections of L5 products will be made available via MAST.
 See Accessing WFI Data for more information on L5 products.

-For additional questions not answered in this article, please contact the Roman Help Desk at STScI.
+For additional questions not answered in this article, please contact the Roman Help Desk.